 You’re a five-minute walk away from the National Historic Landmark that embodies the rebirth of Buffalo, the Richardson Olmsted Campus.
 Built as the Buffalo State Asylum nearly 140 years ago, the campus is in the midst of being repurposed as a hotel and event space.

 This is the nexus of Buffalo’s vibrant art scene.
-On one side is the future home of the Buffalo AKG Art Gallery and its world-renowned collection of modern and contemporary art.
+On one side is the Buffalo AKG Art Gallery and its world-renowned collection of modern and contemporary art.
 On the other side is the Burchfield Penney Art Center, the anchor of Buffalo’s local art community and home to the signature collection of acclaimed watercolorist Charles Burchfield.
 And don’t miss the city’s largest park, Delaware Park, and its stunning Hoyt Lake just beyond the AKG.

 Immerse yourself in Buffalo’s incredible past at the Buffalo History Museum.
 It’s the only remaining building from Buffalo’s storied Pan-American Exposition in 1901, and features the new “Icons: The Makers and Moments of Buffalo Sports” exhibit.
 Buffalo’s Japanese Garden, home to the city’s annual Cherry Blossom Festival each spring, is just behind the museum.